Leyland National: Exports

 The chassis of the Leyland National was also sold as the Leyland B21 in limited numbers to overseas operators.

-Replacement

-In all over 7,000 Leyland Nationals were built.
-It was replaced by the Leyland Lynx.

 Survivors

-As a result of legislation preventing the use of step-entrance buses on normal public bus routes, no Nationals remain in service, the last major operator was Chase Bus Services, Chasetown who sold the operations to Arriva Midlands and ceased operating as a separate entity on 28 April 2007.
+As a result of legislation preventing the use of step-entrance buses on normal public bus routes, no Nationals remain in service.
+The last major operator of Nationals in public service was Chase Bus Services of Chasetown, who sold its operations to Arriva Midlands and ceased operating as a separate entity on 28 April 2007.
 Notably all but two retained Leyland 510 engines to the end.

 One Leyland National was converted by the Manx Department of Education and Children to act as a mobile IT classroom.
 The Manx Telecomputer Bus was in operation from 1998 to 2020.